donShakespeare/modxMagicHoverLink/README.md

 # modxMagicHoverLink.js
 An ingenious way to use TinyMCE to do the infamous thing called, internal linking.
-A replacement to the TinyMCE `link` plugin
+A replacement to the TinyMCE `link` plugin, backend only.
+While using pdoTools to populate *link_list* is great for backend/frontend, some users asked for a little backend magic that harnesses the existing power of MODX; then modxMagicHoverLink was born.

 #Usage
 ```html